-- 1. From the Reports menu, select File Definition Report. - 2.
+- 1. In the Quick Launch, search for and select "File Definition Report." - 2.
 Select the desired file and click OK.

-Figure 67 is an example of a printed File Definition.
+Figure 68 is an example of a printed File Definition.

-Figure 67, Example of a File Definition Report
+Figure 68, Example of a File Definition Report

 The Cnflt and Rep columns on the File Definition report indicate how the fields are configured for conflict searching.